Rayleigh-Plateau Instability on an angled and eccentric fiber: An alternative approach: Introduction

-The RPI on a vertical wire depends on the fluid properties\cite{Smolka_2008}, wire diameter\cite{Duprat_2007, Duprat_2009, Gabbard_2021}, wire geometry\cite{Xie_2021}, wetability\cite{Haefner_2015}, external forcing \cite{Duprat_2009} and nozzle inner/outer diameter\cite{Sadeghpour_2017, Ji_2019, Ji_2020}.
-As far as we know there are no thorough studies where control of the RPI is achieved by changing the orientation of the wire with respect to gravity or the eccentricity of the wire within the nozzle.
-However, \cite{Dejean_2020} designed a tetrahedron wire packing and observed unique flow behavior related to the angle between legs, and \cite{Chinju_2000} commented that eccentricity could affect droplet spacing.
+The Rayleigh-Plateau instability on a vertical wire depends on the fluid properties\cite{Smolka_2008}, fluid rheology\cite{Boulogne_2012,Gabbard_2023}, wire diameter\cite{Duprat_2007, Duprat_2009, Gabbard_2021}, wire geometry\cite{Xie_2021}, wettability\cite{Haefner_2015}, external forcing \cite{Duprat_2009} and nozzle inner/outer diameter\cite{Sadeghpour_2017, Ji_2019, Ji_2020}.
+Karimi et al. \cite{Karimi_2023, Karimi_2025} were the first to investigate the effect of inclination angle on liquid flow along a wire, focusing on dripping, jetting, and drop-off phenomena in thin film flows.
+Similarly, our study examines angled wires and also observed the drop-off phenomenon.
+However, unlike their work, we focused on the Rayleigh-Plateau instability and the associated bead properties and scaling relationships.
+Eghbali et al. \cite{Eghbali_2022} studied the effect of eccentricity exclusively for vertical configurations.
+In contrast, our research extends this analysis by exploring the effect of eccentricity even when the wire is inclined.
+Also, Dejean et al. \cite{Dejean_2020} designed a tetrahedron wire packing and observed unique flow behavior related to the angle between legs, and Chinju et al.\cite {Chinju_2000} commented that eccentricity could affect droplet spacing.
 This is interesting because in an industrial setting the wires could easily be angled or eccentric from either design or manufacturing.
 Furthermore, this approach holds great utility where adjusting the primary parameters are constrained.
-For instance, if the flow rate, wire diameter, wetability, and wire geometry are fixed, one could still angle the wire to control the RPI based on our findings.
+For instance, if the flow rate, wire diameter, wettability, and wire geometry are fixed, one could still angle the wire to control the Rayleigh-Plateau instability based on our findings.